Chamber opera in two short acts for three voices and three instruments.

 Are you a musician, conductor, singer, musical director, ensemble or choir looking for new repertoire, or perhaps a new audition piece?
 Or a classical music, opera or musical theatre fan seeking new sounds?
 If so, the Julian Wagstaff Online Catalogue may be worth a closer look.

-Sound clips and key information for over 30 works and individual songs are provided at a glance on a single web page.
+Sound clips and key information for over 30 works and individual songs by the composer are provided at a glance on a single web page.
 At the click of a button, links to performance materials, CDs, MP3s, videos and other resources instantly appear for the chosen work.
 You can even request perusal materials free of charge!

 Just click here to visit the Online Catalogue page...

 Commercial CDs and digital music

 There are five recordings in total.
 Click the blue buttons or swipe below to see them all >>>

 Frontiers and Bridges

 (Featuring songs by Julian Wagstaff)